I came across a Philip Pullman quote when writing this article:

 For this exercise, take your favourite mythological tale and give it a thoroughly modern setting.
 Choose an archetype (or several) to work with but change one element.
 This might be changing the point of view from a traditional third-person omniscient to a first-person limited, or making the outwardly ‘brave’ hero a quivering fool on the inside.

-This exercise is designed to give you the confidence to ‘steal’ from old and modern tales and practice discovering a potentially undiscovered place.
+This exercise is designed to give you the confidence to ‘steal’ from old tales to discover an undiscovered place.
 It might sound obvious but this can make the difference between a revolutionary piece of writing and a clichéd one.

 Note: When delving into the subject of mythology, certain ‘key vocab’ pops up.
 Here are two important ones:

 - Allegory: a story that explores the importance of something on a small scale (through character, setting, plot etc) in order to explore, reveal or explain a larger global occurrence (often spiritual).